gajjarvatsall/FaceDetector/README.md

 For any questions or inquiries, please contact the project maintainer:

-- Name: John Doe
+- Name: Vatsal Gajjar
-- Email: john.doe@example.com
+- Email: vatsalgajjar84@gmail.com

 Thank you for using the Face Detecting Program!